fnproject/fn/docs/fn-2.0/README.md

 certain fields on it (as now).

-there are likely other ways, but trying to keep it simple out of the gate. there's also a possibility that I'm completely misguided on what FDKs should look like and if you feel that way please propose a comprehensive solution and I'd be delighted to see it.
+there are likely other ways, but trying to keep it simple out of the gate. note that this is a divergence from the current cloud-event implementation, where the entire user output is shoved into the data section at the end. there's also a possibility that I'm completely misguided on what FDKs should look like and if you feel that way please propose a comprehensive solution and I'd be delighted to see it.
 It does seem like FDKs will basically be a for loop, a cloud event object definition and json decoder / encoder, and a bunch of getter and setter methods (potentially, lang dependent).
 Maybe this doesn't provide as much utility as it once did, but that's for us to decide.

+## Proposed dicing of the pieces

+* Implement HTTP router module, that takes an http request and constructs a cloud event, with extensions and source set with annotations, config, proper route, etc. (NOTE: this is NOT an LB)
+* Implement queue triggerer module
+* Implement trigger manager module that eats event and spits out event+sugar
+* Implement runner `/run` end-to-end cloud-event format (server, CLI, FDK)
+  * kill off json/http/default & runner should not construct cloud event in or out
+  * only parse out extensions needed to run
+* Implement functions / triggers / namespace API CRUD, datastore
+* ? i'm forgetting some stuff